jonashackt/crossplane-aws-azure/README.md

 ### Waiting for resources to become ready

-There are some possible things to check while your resources (may) get deployed after running a `kubectl apply -f claim.yaml` (see https://crossplane.io/docs/v1.8/getting-started/provision-infrastructure.html#claim-your-infrastructure):
+There are some possible things to check while your resources (may) get deployed after running a `kubectl apply -f claim.yaml` (see https://crossplane.io/docs/v1.8/getting-started/provision-infrastructure.html#claim-your-infrastructure).

-* `kubectl get claim`: get all resources of all claim kinds, like PostgreSQLInstance.
-* `kubectl get composite`: get all resources that are of composite kind, like XPostgreSQLInstance.
-* `kubectl get managed`: get all resources that represent a unit of external infrastructure.
-* `kubectl get <name-of-provider>`: get all resources related to <provider>.
-* `kubectl get crossplane`: get all resources related to Crossplane.

 The best overview gives a `kubectl get crossplane` which will simply list all the crossplane resources: